stefansundin/dolphin-emu.deb/README.md

 If you had the DolphinBar connected before installing this package, remember to unplug it and plug it back in for the udev rule to take effect.

+Also includes an udev rule for the GameCube controller adapter.

 # Prerequisites

 ```bash